 The third and final fourteen generational period in Matthew’s account of the genealogy of Jesus Christ.
 According to Matthew, this period begins during the Babylonian captivity and ends with the virgin birth of Jesus Christ.
 It is about a six-hundred year period.
-It includes the Israel’s captivity, events during the captivity recorded in the book of Daniel, ministry of the prophets continue during and after the captivity, return of the Jewish exiles, rebuilding of Jerusalem and its walls under Hehemiah, rebuilding of the Jewish temple under Ezra and Zerrubabel, fall of the Babyloinian empire, the rise of the Persian empire according to Daniel, events of the book of Esther, fall of Persia and the rise of the Greek empire according to Daniel, fall of the Greek empire and the rise of the Roman Empire, Herod’s rebuilding of a New Jewish Temple and four hundred silent years of no inspired writing from God and the birth of Christ.
+It includes the Israel’s captivity, events during the captivity recorded in the book of Daniel, ministry of the prophets continue during and after the captivity, return of the Jewish exiles, rebuilding of Jerusalem and its walls under Nehemiah, rebuilding of the Jewish temple under Ezra and Zerubbabel, fall of the Babylonian empire, the rise of the Persian empire according to Daniel, events of the book of Esther, fall of Persia and the rise of the Greek empire according to Daniel, fall of the Greek empire and the rise of the Roman Empire, Herod’s rebuilding of a New Jewish Temple and four hundred silent years of no inspired writing from God, and the birth of Christ.

 Scripture describes prayer as “calling upon the name of the Lord” in both the Old and New Testaments (cf. Joel 2:32; Rom 10:9, 12-13).

 When reading and analyzing prayer view it from the aspect what Harrington specifies as speaker, addressee, medium or literary form, message and purpose, as well as context (historical setting, cultural milieu, language, literary forms and theological assumptions) and contemporary connection/application.